simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   * Added the SAML NameID to the attributes status page, when available.
   * Added attribute definitions for schacGender (schac), sisSchoolGrade and sisLegalGuardianFor (skolfederation.se).
   * Attributes required in metadata are now taken into account when parsing.
-  * Allow regular expression matching of trusted.url.domains.
-Off by default, set trusted.url.regex to true to enable.

 ### Bug fixes